 The primary objective of the study was to evaluate among patients previously treated with episodic (on-demand) bypassing agents the treatment effect of weekly HEMLIBRA prophylaxis compared with no prophylaxis (Arm A vs. Arm B) on the number of bleeds requiring treatment with coagulation factors over time (minimum of 24 weeks or date of discontinuation) (see Table 4).
-Other secondary objectives of the randomized comparison of Arms A and B were the efficacy of weekly HEMLIBRA prophylaxis in reducing the number of all bleeds, spontaneous bleeds, joint bleeds and target joint bleeds (see Table 7), as well as assessing patients' HRQoL and health status (see Tables 12 and 13).
+Other secondary objectives of the randomized comparison of Arms A and B were the efficacy of weekly HEMLIBRA prophylaxis in reducing the number of all bleeds, spontaneous bleeds, joint bleeds and target joint bleeds (see Table 7), as well as assessing patient-reported health-related quality of life (HRQoL) and health status (see Tables 11 and 12).